-With opiate addiction rates on the rise, and a state of emergency being called in the US, more clinical professionals are relying on opiate antagonists and long-lasting blockers to treat severe heroin and opiate addiction.
+With opiate addiction rates on the rise, and a public health crisis being declared in the US, more clinical professionals are relying on opiate antagonists and long-lasting blockers to treat severe heroin and opiate addiction.

 Drugs like Buprenorphine, Suboxone, and Methadone are being doled out by the fistful to opiate addicted patients as a treatment for their addictions.

 While some may say this is just replacing one addiction for another, others call it an amazing treatment option.
-However, one thing is clear—after years of being on these long-acting opiates people still feel awful.
+However, one thing is clear—after years of being on these long-acting opiates many still feel like addicts.

 And they still feel out of touch with their humanity.

-At some point in time, many of those struggling with these medications will seek treatment.
+At some point in time, many of those struggling with these medications seek treatment for their addiction.

-Often, they will run into Ibogaine treatment for these prescription drugs addictions and wonder if Ibogaine can help them address their addictions.
+This leads many right here, looking into Ibogaine treatment for these prescription drugs addictions, and wondering if Ibogaine can help them address their addictions.